| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 Please note the meaning of observation well in Watina: if there are multiple observation wells attached to one location, these belong to other timeframes!
 So one location always coincides with exactly one observation well at one moment in time.
 Multiple observation wells can succeed one another because of physical alterations (e.g. damage of a piezometer).
 Here, the term 'observation well' is used to refer to a fixed installed device in the field (groundwater piezometer, surface water level measurement device).

-By default, a tbl_lazy
+By default, a tbl_lazy object.

-With collect = TRUE
+With collect = TRUE or with a specified mask,

-a local tibble
+a local tibble is returned.

 (TO BE ADDED: Explanation on the variable names of the returned object)

-, the result was sorted according to
+Up to and including watina 0.3.0, the result was sorted according to

-area_code
+area_code and loc_code,

 both for the lazy query and the collected result.